 What Kids Need: Music

 Encourage your kids to practice even into high school.
-Attend concerts and let them know that here are some of the benefits of playing an instrument for many years.
-Let kids choose their instrument because when they are forced onto an instrument because it is in the family or because someone wants them to play it, they will give up when the going gets tough.
+Attend concerts and let them know that some of the benefits of playing an instrument for many years.
+Let kids choose their instrument because when pushed to play an instrument in the family or because someone wants them to play it, they will give up when the going gets tough.
 My father, although he worked at night, he always attended our concerts.
 I encourage parents to be sure to make time to be at all the performances.
-There aren’t that many of them, but kids know if their parents are there to support their ongoing efforts.
+There aren’t that many of them, but kids know if their parents support their ongoing efforts.
 I played the drums as well, and my parents never complained about the noise or the volume.
-They were very tolerant even to the point when I played in a rock band, we practiced at our house, and my dad had the basement rewired to accommodate the power needs.
-That type of support will always be remembered.
+They were very tolerant, even to the point when I played in a rock band, we practiced at our house, and my dad had the basement rewired to accommodate the power needs.
+When parents make an extra effort, such as this, kids remember that forever.

 Yours for Better Parenting,